SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 > * Strategy Development: Create comprehensive implementation plans with clear steps
 > * Risk Assessment: Consider edge cases, potential issues, and alternative approaches

-These steps effectively FORCE the AI to actually think about what it is going to do ahead of time, give you time to evaluate and guide its instruction and testing to ensure what you WANT it to build.
+These steps effectively FORCE the AI to actually think about what it is going to do ahead of time, giving you time to evaluate and guide its instruction and testing to ensure what you WANT it to build.

 > [!TIP]
 > ALWAYS read the planning guide the AI is generating completely, you never know when it might try and sneak something past you that is either not needed or you do not want!

 ### MCP Servers

-In the fight with AI newer tools and features have come to our aid in for form of Model Context Protocol services (or MCP for short), which are essentially tools and components to help aid the AI in its journey.
-You might wonder why these all powerful gods would need a little extra help and the answer is simple:
+In the fight with AI, newer tools and features have come to our aid in the form of Model Context Protocol services (or MCP for short), which are essentially tools and components to help aid the AI in its journey.
+You might wonder why these all-powerful gods would need a little extra help, and the answer is simple:

 > ALL AI tools have no memory - Every question you pose is new to the AI each time you ask it.